ryanzabcik/instruction-set/readme.md

 ## Instruction Set

-    or - bitwise or
-    xor - bitwise xor
-    and - bitwise and
-    andn - bitwise and with not
     add - integer addition
     sub - integer subtraction
     slt - set if less than
-    sltu - set if less than unsigned
+    sltu - set if less than unsigned and - bitwise and
+    or - bitwise or
+    xor - bitwise xor

     mul - multiply
     div - divide